 Noir Film Recipe

-If you like black and white photography, you should set this vintage Noir custom film recipe in your Fujifilm camera whenever you want to shoot portrait or street photography.
-I first saw this Noir when I’m watching Youtube and came across the video created by Omar Gonzales.
-Well, I did use this for some street and portrait shoots and the outcome is totally amazing, The SOOC result gives you the vintage 1960s look.
-The photo above is taken with my X-T30 and the 7artisan 25mm F1.8 lens.
+If you enjoy black and white photography, save this vintage Noir film simulation recipe in your Fujifilm camera for portrait or street photography.
+I first came across this Noir while watching YouTube and came across a video created by Omar Gonzales.
+So, I used it for some street and portrait shoots, and the results are spectacular.
+The SOOC result gives you a vintage 1960s look.
+The image above was captured using my X-T30 and the 7artisan 25mm F1.8 lens.

 As a personal photographer who likes to explore new things, I also tested the Noir recipe behind the scenes of a portrait shoot in the studio.
 The photo is taken with the Fuji XF35mm F2 lens.
 These are some of the recipes currently stored in my camera.
 Stay tuned for the next post on how to set up a custom recipe on a Fujifilm camera.